-What tool do I need to push back the piston on the caliper of a 2002 Mitsubishi lancer?
+You will need special brake caliper tool such as a C-clamp to push back the piston on the caliper of a 2002 Mitsubishi Lancer.

 You have to have a air compressor to do it.
 Take an air gun and insert it in the hole on the caliper were the brake line goes to it.
 Then take the piston in one hand and start it in the caliper while you are blowing air into it and the air will push the rubber boot out around the piston as you push the piston in.
 It is alittle trickey, But that's how you do it.